GDQuest/website/content/tutorial/godot/2D/raycast2d-turret/index.md

 +++
-author = "nathan"
+author = "james"
 date = "2019-09-09T16:59:49"
-description = "Following on the previous Raycast2D tutorial, learn how to create a turret that shoots at the player on sight with James. " title = "Godot Nodes 101: Raycast2D Turret (tutorial)" weight = "5" keywords = [] tags = []
+description = "Following on the previous Raycast2D tutorial, learn how to create a turret that shoots at the player on sight with James. " title = "Godot Nodes 101: Raycast2D Turret" weight = "5" keywords = [] tags = []